junxit/us-congress-bills-117/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Further Additional Continuing Appropriations Act, 2022”.
+This Act may be cited as the “Further Additional Extending Government Funding Act”.

 ## § 2.
 Table of Contents